Welcome to the Nuclear Medicine Department

 The information provided on these pages is for patients visiting the Nuclear Medicine Department at the Royal Surrey County Hospital and includes details of typical investigations and treatments.

-We hope you find this helpful and that it enables you to have a better informed discussion with your doctor.
+We hope you find this helpful and that it enables you to have a better informed discussion with your consultant.

 About the department

 The Nuclear Medicine Department is located within the St Luke’s Wing of the Royal Surrey County Hospital.

 It provides a comprehensive range of diagnostic and therapeutic services for patients from the hospital and from referring doctors outside the hospital and Trust.